SubiramaniG-Mitrah/token-contract/README.md

 ```

 ## Additional Notes:
- - The contract is deployed on a local Hardhat network for testing and development purposes.
+ - The contract could be deployed on a local Hardhat network for testing and development purposes.
  - The front-end provides a user interface to test the contract functionalities.

 Happy token contract testing! 🚀